14 minutes read

 Improve your conversion rate with A/B testing

-Combining your quantitative and qualitative data lets you come up with various hypotheses to test.
+Combining quantitative and qualitative research lets you come up with various hypotheses to test.
 But how to know if it’s a win?
 The answer is simple: A/B testing.

 Split target audience into two random groups.
 The first gets the actual version; the second, the new one.
 Track the relative performance of each group, and you’ll see which gives the winning variation.